 We are only a few tides away from our next Tailing Tides cycle and I can’t wait!
-Tailing tides, or flood tides, are my favorite way to target Redfish.
-We experience higher than normal tides that flood our spartina flats.
-When the incoming tide floods the flats, the Redfish move up onto these feeding grounds looking for fiddler crabs or any other morsel they can stir up.
+Tailing tides, or flood tides, are my favorite way to target Pawleys Island Redfish.
+We experience higher than normal tides that flood our grass flats.
+Incoming tides flood the flats and Redfish move up onto these feeding grounds looking for fiddler crabs.
 We target them by either wading or poling the boat quietly along, looking for the fish’s tail as they root for crabs.
-Once we locate a fish, we make a stalk, or get the boat into position for a shot at the fish, trying to place the lure or fly in the fish’s path without spooking him.
-Up on these shallow water flats the eats can be explosive and exhilarating and frankly, I just can’t get enough of it!
+Once we locate a fish, we make a stalk, or get into position for a shot at the fish, trying to place the lure or fly in the fish’s path without spooking him.
+The shallow water flats is where we see the explosive bites from large Redfish.
+This style of fishing is exhilarating and frankly, I just can’t get enough of it!

 I hope everyone is enjoying their Summer and all that our beautiful coast has to offer!
 Keep checking the Captain Blog for the latest Pawleys Island Fishing Reports.